sdeherto/ED2support/README.md

 # create new meteo input
 There exist multiple scripts for different types of atmospheric forcings, we will illustrate two here:
-- Scripts to convert CRU data based on Pecan (download.and.convert.input.ED2 available in R subdirectory)
+- Scripts to convert CRU data based on Pecan (download.and.convert.input.ED2.R available in R subdirectory)
-- Scripts to convert any generic climate data given that it is provided in a simple csv format (available in subfolde R/climate, check the README there for more info)
+- Scripts to convert any generic climate data given that it is provided in a simple csv format (available in subfolder R/climate, check the README there for more info)

 # special cases: implement land use
 Some example scripts are available on the VO (/data/gent/vo/000/gvo00074/land_use/regrowth) in general we recommend that you check the ED2 wiki for any information regarding this (https://github.com/EDmodel/ED2/wiki/Initial-conditions).
 You are just required to generate a .lu file and point to this file in the ED2IN file.